dennisdebel/BashUSBCopy/README.md

 # BashUSBCopy

-Bash script to automatically copy file on USB drives when it's plugged on USB port.
+Bash script to automatically copy files from USB drives when it's plugged on USB port.
-Used to make massive copies of files on usb drives (usb drives gifted during conference).
+Used to update a website running on a headless Raspberry Pi + NGinx from USB drive.

 Features :
 ---------
-* Automatic launch when an USB drive is plugged in
+* Automatic launches when an USB drive is plugged in
-* Automatic mount of ntfs USB drive (can be manualy changed to non ntfs partition)
+* Automatic mounts of FAT USB drive (can be manualy changed to ntfs partition by editing the mount command, see below)
 * Automatic copy of a whole folder (including sub-folders, keeping the hierachy)
 * Automatic notification on the desktop when copy is done (using notify-send)
 * Automatic umount after copy